UPPMAX/uppmax_intro_python/docs/reflections/20250304/README.md

 This is great to hear!
 I am happy to hear that using a book is appreciated by the learners.

-- I thought i fulfilled the prerequisites but i apparently didnt.
+- I thought i fulfilled the prerequisites but i apparently [didn't].
-  I thought the NAISS SUPR account was the account needed but it wasnt.
+  I thought the NAISS SUPR account was the account needed but it [wasn't].
   I could therefore not participate in the course.
   It would be nice if the prerequisites was formulated more clearly.